 Can you tell that we totally enjoyed the Celebration Dinner?

 Saturday offered a wide variety of things to do at Taste of Tulalip.
 We decided to spend our time at the Magnum Party and Grand Tasting.

 There were two Magnum parties held simultaneously — one for old-world wine and one for new world wine.
 At the old-world tasting, we sipped an incredible 1985 Bordeaux blend from Chateau Lynch-Bages Pauillac in France — a chateau we visited during our trip to that wine region in 2005.
 This wine is drinking marvelously right now!
 We also tasted a pour from a $300-bottle of a Bordeaux blend, which combined Merlot and Cabernet Franc from St Emillion, France.

 Hard as it was to leave the old-world event, we thoroughly delighted in excellent new-world wines too: Opus One 2007 Bordeaux blend from California; a lovely 2008 Shiraz from Penfolds in Australia; and our home-grown beauty, 2011 Betz Pere de Famille.

 I also won a very cool gift pack that featured the Taste of Tulalip wine blend from the event’s honorary 2014 winemaker, Sean Boyd from Woodinville Wine Cellars.
 Special coffee and a gorgeous Tulalip medallion were also included in the gift.

 How did I win it?
 Simple – I knew the answer to the trivia question, “Who is the Executive Chef at Tulalip Resort?”
 Even if I hadn’t already known it, how could I miss after his star musical performance the night before?

-Special thanks to Norma Rosenthal and Allan Aquila for the invitation!
+Special thanks to Allan Aquila for the invitation!